fluxcd/flux/README.md

 ### History

-In the first years of its existence, the development of Flux was very closely couple to the one of [Weave Cloud](https://www.weave.works/product/cloud/).
+In the first years of its existence, the development of Flux was very closely coupled to that of [Weave Cloud](https://www.weave.works/product/cloud/).
 Over the years the community around Flux grew, the numbers of [integrations](#integrations) grew and the team started the process of generalising the code, so that more projects